the-shimale/feedme/README.md

 ## Instructions
 Clone this repository by running `git clone https://github.com/the-shimale/feedme`

+Note: you must have Node.js installed in order to run this web application.
+You can download the necessary version [here](https://nodejs.org/en/download/).

 Open a bash shell and navigate to the project directory `feedme` and run the `npm install` command to download necessary dependecies

 Run `npm run start` to start the web application